Sault Ste. Marie, Ontario: Canadian Pacific Railway

-Sault Ste.
-Marie had been a target for railway expansion since the early 1880s, and there was considerable disagreement within the business consortium assembled to build the Canadian Pacific Railway as to whether or not to route its transcontinental line through it.
+Although Sault Ste.
+Marie had been a planned destination for railway expansion since the early 1880s, there was considerable disagreement within the business consortium assembled to build the Canadian Pacific Railway as to whether or not to route its transcontinental line through it.
 The symbolic "first spike" of the railway had been driven at Bonfield, Ontario in Nipissing District in 1881, and construction had been proceeding westward.
 The American railway magnate James J. Hill, nicknamed the "Empire Builder", supported a route through Sault Ste.
 Marie, which would allow for both a "water bridge" to the head of Lake Superior at Thunder Bay and an all-rail connection to the west via American railways in the Midwest, benefiting Hill's St Paul, Minneapolis and Manitoba Railroad.
 Simultaneously, there were political considerations around the railway as a nation-building project coupled with fears of American expansionism.
-During the Red River Rebellion, the Wolseley expedition had left Toronto in May 1870 and only arrived at Fort Garry, Manitoba by August, with American control of the Sault Ste.
-Marie locks providing a potential impediment to future military transportation within Canada.
+During the Red River Rebellion, the Wolseley expedition had left Toronto in May 1870 and only arrived at Fort Garry, Manitoba by August.
+American control of the Sault Ste.
+Marie locks was seen to be a continued potential impediment to future military transportation within Canada.
 An all-Canadian rail route would bypass this.

 A CPR line was surveyed and gradually constructed along the north shore of Lake Huron, cutting through the La Cloche Mountains, while the Central Ontario-based Midland Railway of Canada also surveyed its own line, but became insolvent and collapsed shortly after.
 The Northern Railway of Canada, which had pushed northward from Toronto to Lake Simcoe, sought to push further to North Bay and then cut west under a subsidiary called the Northern, North-Western, and Sault Ste.
 Marie Railway, competing directly with the CPR.
 It also collapsed and ultimately the line terminated at a junction with the CPR line south of North Bay, named Nipissing Junction.